HunterSides/Dash-Card/README.md

 [DEPRECATED]

-Dash Card is a simple web app utilizing the Dash Retail API to allow Dash Card users to simply view theirDash Card account information including:
+Dash Card is a simple web app utilizing the Dash Retail API to allow Dash Card users to easily view their Dash Card account information including:

     - Deposits and Withdraws
     - Account Balance